Raffiepro/GameboyTools/README.md

 # How to use GBTileExtractor
 You open a GB or GBC file with the app then you put in the offset of the tile :D
 (In GB/GBC roms the tile data starts at 8000)

+GB and GBC games supported! 😁😁😁 (The exported tiles from GBC ROMS don't use the in-game palette)